BlueBrain/BioExplorer/ARCHITECTURE.md

 #### Model descriptor

 The model descriptor defines the metadata attached to a model.
 Enabling a model means that the model is part of scene.
-If disabled, the model still exists in [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns), but is removed from the rendered scene.
+If disabled, the model still exists in _BBBE_, but is removed from the rendered scene.
 The visible attribute defines if the model should be visible or not.
 If invisible, the model is removed from the BVH.
 If set to true, the bounding box attribute displays a bounding box for the current model.
 Model descriptor are exposed via the HTTP/WS interface.
 The metadata structure is a simple map of strings that contains the name of a property and its value.
 This can be used to describe the model, with any piece of information that is relevant to the end user.
 The model descriptor manages instances of the model it contains via a list of transformations.
 The model descriptor provides functions to manage the metadata and the instances, to compute the bounds of the geometry, and access to the underlying model object.

 #### Model